qualiaMachine/ML_with_Amazon_SageMaker/episodes/SageMaker-notebooks-as-controllers.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Step 2: Running Python code with SageMaker notebooks
 Amazon SageMaker provides a managed environment to simplify the process of building, training, and deploying machine learning models.
 By using SageMaker, you can focus on model development without needing to manually provision resources or set up environments.
 In this episode, we’ll guide you through setting up a **SageMaker notebook instance**—a Jupyter notebook hosted on AWS specifically for running SageMaker jobs.
 This setup allows you to efficiently manage and monitor machine learning workflows directly from a lightweight notebook controller.
 We’ll also cover loading data in preparation for model training and tuning in future episodes, using the Titanic dataset stored in S3.

-> **Note for hackathon attendees**: We’ll use SageMaker notebook instances (not the full SageMaker Studio environment) for simpler instance management and streamlined resource usage, ideal for collaborative projects or straightforward ML tasks.

 ## Using the notebook as a controller

-In this setup, the notebook instance functions as a **controller** to manage more resource-intensive compute tasks.
+In this setup, the notebook instance functions as a *controller* to manage more resource-intensive compute tasks.
 By selecting a minimal instance (e.g., `ml.t3.medium`) for the notebook, you can perform lightweight operations and leverage the **SageMaker Python SDK** to launch more powerful, scalable compute instances when needed for model training, batch processing, or hyperparameter tuning.
 This approach minimizes costs by keeping your controller instance lightweight while accessing the full power of SageMaker for demanding tasks.

 ## Summary of key steps
 1. Navigate to SageMaker in AWS.